cztomczak/cefpython/api/cefpython.md

 ### CreateBrowser

-Create browser asynchronously (does not return Browser object).
-See `CreateBrowserSync()` for params list.

-NOTE: currently this is just an alias and actually creates browser synchronously.
-The async call to CefCreateBrowser is yet TODO.
+Not yet implemented - currently this method just calls [CreateBrowserSync](#createbrowsersync).
+In upstream CEF this method creates browser asynchronously.
+Currently CEF Python depends on browser being created synchronously in a few parts of code.

 ### CreateBrowserSync